maschad/partnr/README.md

-# Ethereum Wallet
+# Partnr

-This project is a Ethereum Wallet built on top of ReactNative.
+This is a decentralized savings platform built to run on ethereum, using [Dai.js](https://makerdao.com/documentation/)

 ## Table of Contents